Sanglorian/orcus/Orcus Classes and Powers - current.md

 Swashbuckler multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Rogue group (e.g. Swashbuckler), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Swashbuckler class, or if you already have a secondary class.

-**Buckle Your Swashes (Level 1):** You belong to the Rogue group and the Swashbuckler class (along with any other groups and classes that you belong to), with Swashbuckler becoming your "secondary class".
+**Buckle Your Swashes (Level 1):** You belong to the Swashbuckler class (along with any other classes that you belong to), with Swashbuckler becoming your "secondary class".
 You gain the following benefits:

 * When you hit an enemy with a melee attack, you gain momentum.
 When you are hit by any kind of attack, you lose momentum.
 Momentum has no effect on its own, but it is required for your Triumphant Strike feature and is referenced by some powers.